berkus/berkus.github.com/_posts/tumblr/2012-07-13-the-real-romance-is-out-ahead-and-yet-to-come-the-computer-revolution-hasnt-star.md

 ---
-title: "The real romance is out ahead and yet to come.
-The computer revolution hasn\xE2\x80\x99t started yet.
-Don\xE2\x80\x99t be misled by the enormous flow of money into bad defacto standards for unsophisticated buyers using poor adaptations of incomplete ideas."
+title: "The real romance is out ahead and yet to come."
-layout: post
+layout: quote
 tags:
 ---
 > The real romance is out ahead and yet to come.
 The computer revolution